Where: Kenton Valley Road LOBETHAL

-The Lobethal Bushland Park playground is OPEN, with local VIPs and contributors attending this week to open the spectacular play space.
-The beautiful spot boasts some smaller equipment and sensory play for the little crew, plus of course the huge climbing tower and tube slide for the big kids.
+We love that this beautiful spot in the Adelaide Hills boasts some smaller equipment and sensory play for the little crew, plus of course the huge climbing tower and tube slide for the big kids.

 In saying that, we had an absolute ball and will be bringing the bigger kids back on the weekend for a proper hit out.
 The sensory and nature themed little kids area was an absolute delight, with plenty of equipment for the little crew to try out.
 Throw in a water bubbler, toilets and BBQs and this will be a really popular destination party spot we reckon.